Treating Dysthymic Disorder

 Managing dysthymia calls for a strategy that takes into account a variety of factors, and Resilient Mind Psychotherapy is prepared to offer complete support and direction to patients as they travel the path to recovery.
 By seeking professional help, staying committed to treatment, practicing self-care, staying connected, and being patient, individuals living with dysthymia can take steps towards a brighter and more fulfilling future.
 If you or someone you know is struggling with dysthymia, know that Resilient Mind Psychotherapy is here to offer compassionate care and evidence-based treatment to support your path towards healing and well-being.

-By Yana Shenker, LCSW-RFounder, Resilient Mind Psychotherapy Anxiety is one of the most common mental…
+By Yana Shenker, LCSW-RFounder, Resilient Mind Psychotherapy Stress is a normal part of life.
+Deadlines,…

-By Yana Shenker, LCSW-RFounder, Resilient Mind Psychotherapy The last weeks of summer can feel like…
+By Yana Shenker, LCSW-RFounder, Resilient Mind Psychotherapy Adolescence is a period of rapid emotional, social,…

-By Yana Shenker, LCSW-RFounder, Resilient Mind Psychotherapy Conflict is a natural part of any relationship…
+By Yana Shenker, LCSW-RFounder, Resilient Mind Psychotherapy Starting therapy is often a hopeful step, but…